Jay Fisher - World Class Knifemaker

 Most of my kydex military combat sheaths are black, with satin finished aluminum welts at the edges.
 Occasionally, I'll get requests for a different look.
-By custom order, I also use gray kydex, forest (traditional) camo, desert camo (traditional) and even modern forest, desert, and polar digital camo kydex are available on special request.
+By custom order, I also use gray kydex, coyote brown, forest (traditional) camo, desert camo (traditional) and even modern forest, desert, and polar digital camo kydex are available on special request.
 An additional charge may be required.

 My locking knife sheaths have a physically smaller footprint (profile) than my tension fit kydex sheaths, though they start with similar materials (kydex, aluminum, steel Chicago screws.
 The smaller footprint is due to the fact that only the blade and the front of the handle are covered by the locking sheath, not the full or deep coverage of the tension fit sheath which has the knife blade and most of the handle inside the kydex.
 The exposed handle of the locking sheath allows quicker, easier access, and in some cases, a lighter weight than the tension fit kydex sheath, even though it has all the stainless steel mechanism and fasteners.

 Why choose a tension fit sheath or locking sheath?
 The comparisons and reasons are below:

 The knife with my locking sheath may be worn in any position, even upside down.
 The security is provided by the belt loops secured to a tactical belt (usually a 1.75" military grade nylon utility belt) which is secured to the body.
 Since 2015, I've also been including "high rise" belt loops (footman's loops) that will accommodate the tactical survival and suspension belts that are .250" thick.
 The knife is secured by the tang lock bar that engages on the spine of the knife.
 To release the knife from the locking sheath, a simple combination movement of the hand is all that is required. this means grippng the knife handle, and sliding the thumb forward to unlock it.
 To sheath the knife, make sure that the blade is aligned correctly and slide knife into sheath until it "clicks" into locked position.